 The experience impacted me deeply.
-It made me realise how little thought I’d ever given to how horses feel when they lose a foal, either due to still birth, or even when the foal is weaned or sold.
-It got me thinking about my own experiences, and how I felt when I had to let go of twin daughters at the age of 6 months, or when a close family member died, or when someone I loved left my life.
+I realised how little thought I’d ever given to how horses feel when they lose a foal, either to still birth, or when the foal is forcibly weaned or taken away and sold.
+It got me thinking about my own experiences, and how I felt when a close family member died, or when someone I loved left my life.
 Could horses feel the same emotions as humans?

-Seeing how the horses behaved when Chip’s foal died convinced me that was the case.
-The herd was a very close-knit unit, and it was obvious that every member was affected by that event.
+Seeing how the herd behaved when Chip’s foal died convinced me that was the case.
+Every member was affected by that event.
 Blind Freddy could have seen that.
 And clearly, just like humans, horses also need time and space to grieve the loss of a loved one.

-I thought about the other mares in our herd who had given birth to foals before they had joined our family.
-Had they felt grief too when their foals were taken away from them and sold on?
+I couldn’t help wondering about the other mares in our herd who had given birth to foals prior to joining our family.
+Had they grieved too when their foals were taken away from them and sold on?
 How did such a loss impact their lives?
 How long did it take for them to get over the loss?
 And what about their foals?
 How did being taken away from their mothers affect them?

 When a horse comes into our life, how do we know if they are carrying emotional pain?
 What would that pain even look like?
 We see horses in a paddock with their heads down grazing and assume they are happy.
 But are they really?
 Who would know what is really going on in their world?
 Are they silently grieving for a lost foal or other loved ones left behind when they were moved on?
 Unless we can communicate with animals, it would be hard for most of us to know if a horse was experiencing emotional pain.